· · ·

 Fold the Cranberries and Black Walnuts into the Batter

-Fold in the chopped cranberries and nuts.
+Fold in the chopped cranberries and black walnuts.

 Spoon Batter into Paper-Lined Muffin Tins

 Because I give these muffins as gifts, I almost always use paper liners.
 However, this is optional.
 If desired, you may spray the muffin tins with a baking spray instead.
 Please note that this recipe will make 18 average-sized muffins, so you will need more than one pan.
+Alternately, you may use an extra large muffin tin to make 12 large muffins.
+The baking time will increase a bit for this.

 Remove Muffins from Baking Tin to Cool on Wire Rack